Alabama Nutritionist Certification

 There are a number of ways in which you can become part of Alabama’s movement toward health improvement.
 Health coaching jobs in the state vary significantly, allowing you to find where you, your skills, and education fit best.

-The following job vacancy announcements, sourced in May 2016, represent the types of employment opportunities available to properly credentialed health coaches in Alabama.
+The following job vacancy announcements represent the types of employment opportunities available to properly credentialed health coaches in Alabama.
 These job vacancy announcements are shown for illustrative purposes only and are not meant to represent job offers or provide an assurance of employment.